Norman Zamcheck: Other works

-Zamcheck has also written musicals, including "Cinderella Street" (performed with Williams at the Silver Linings Cabaret Theatre in 1979); and several collaboraitons with play-write Allan Yashin, including "The Legend of Zippersky" in 2016 and "Checkhov Shmekov", which debuted at the New York Musical Festival in January, 2018.
+Zamcheck has also written musicals, including Cinderella Street (performed with Williams at the Silver Linings Cabaret Theatre in 1979); and several collaboraitons with play-write Allan Yashin, including The Legend of Zippersky in 2016 and Checkhov Shmekov, which debuted at the New York Musical Festival in January, 2018.

-Zamcheck was keyboardist for Andy Statman's Klezmer Orchestra in the early 90's, during their tours of Europe and Israel.
+Zamcheck was keyboardist for Andy Statman's Klezmer Orchestra in the early 1990s, during their tours of Europe and Israel.